-The strong competition programme sets a demanding task in front of our jury, to award only one Best Fiction, Best Documentary and Best Animation film.
+The strong competition program sets a demanding task in front of our jury, to award only one Best Fiction, Best Documentary, and Best Animation film.

 FICTION FILM JURY

 Sanjin Stanić graduated film and TV editing at the Academy of Dramatic Arts in Zagreb in 2010.
 He works as an educator at the Academy of Applied Arts in Rijeka.
 His field of work is film and video art and his practice is intertwined with various disciplines in the field of film, video, photography, music, and multimedia.
 Besides his education engagement in audiovisual culture he owns a studio where he works on author film and video projects, TV production, production of promotional films, and other audiovisual content.

 Tomislav Šoban (1981) graduated graphic arts at the Academy of Fine Arts in Zagreb in 2004.
 He is an active member of the amateur film club Kinoklub Zagreb since 2009. and the president since 2018.
 In 2020. he gained his MA in film and TV directing at the Academy of Dramatic Arts in Zagreb.
 He is the author of various genre short films screened at many festivals: Fragile (2019), Father (2018), Not Education (2017), How Iva Left 16th of September 2016.
 (2016), Semifinals (2014).
 He is prone to exploring film forms and means of expression and is the author of experimental films The End (2015) and Smallest (2013), screened at various festivals.
 He is an educator at various film workshops for children, youths, and adults.
 Since 2019 he is part of the education program Filmska naSTAVa organized by the Croatian Film Association (HFS).

 Matija Zanoškar is a second-year student of Cultural Studies in Rijeka.
 She works as a music editor at Radio Rijeka, she is into photography and therapeutic viewing of films and Tv-shows.